IBM/neuroaikit/README.md

    - In the original code, we inherit always from `tf.keras.layers.Layer`.
 In the modified tf 2.9 code, the `Layer` class from TensorFlow could be also used for class inheritance.

 3. **Instantiation of Layers:**
-   - In the original code, you were directly instantiating `tf.keras.layers.RNN` and using `add_weight` for layer variables.
+   - In the original code,  we directly instantiated `tf.keras.layers.RNN` and using `add_weight` for layer variables.
 In the modified code, `RNN` is instantiated and `add_weight` is used within the `build` method of the custom cell classes.

 4. **Reduce Max Function:**
    - In the `SNULICell` class, the use of `tf.reduce_max` was added to mimic the lateral inhibition logic you had in the original code.